seven5/seven5/index.md

 ## Tactics we embrace like bacon on a cupcake:

-### Develop and demo on a single machine but smoothly blow into the clouds.

-### Demand a dev cycle like we're used to with interpreted languages.

 ### Embrace stiffness.
 The love of flexibility is the root of all evil.

+### Demand a dev cycle like we're used to with interpreted languages.

 ### Make out with strong typing and a fast compiler.

 ### Don't repeat {yourself, others, the stack}.

+### When deploying to production, go big.

 ### Configuration is a form of failure.